dwaware/ROS2Test/README.md

 # ROS2Test

- A ROS2 test project.
+A ROS2 test project featuring the ROS2ForUnity package from RobotecAI.

+ROS2ForUnity is a "high-performance communication solution to connect Unity3D and ROS2 ecosystem in a ROS2 'native' way.
+Communication is not bridged as in several other solutions, but instead it uses ROS2 middleware stack (rcl layer and below), which means you can have ROS2 nodes in your simulation."

-A quick talker/listener test that utilizes published messages move around a game object on screen:
+This test creates a talker/listener pair that together, move around a game object on screen via published messages.

 ![start](https://user-images.githubusercontent.com/84337590/179428099-3c447756-8dc3-44ec-a350-33e83b8e204a.png)